ATPAustinPeng/house-price-predictor/README.md

 ## Introduction/Background

 Various factors affect the prices of houses in any location.
-Without a proper way to determine the effect of those factors, it is impossible to find out the best time to purchase a house, which is obviously at the lowest value possible within a specific time frame.
+Without a proper way to determine the effect of those factors, it is impossible to find out the best time to purchase a house, which is obviously at the lowest value possible.
 Many studies analyzed housing factors and long-term changes.
 However, these studies have been completed mainly in the US and Europe, examining developed countries in a capitalistic economy.
 Our project will aim to analyze the housing market of an untapped area such as Georgia (the country, not the state).
 Georgia ranks 100th in GDP per capita and is a developing country, but still has one of the most capitalistic societies in the world.
 Looking at the housing market in this country would allow us to gain new information that we couldn’t attain by doing the same repetitive analysis on Western countries.
 This machine learning analysis would yield both better predictive capability and detailed insight into a potentially untapped market.

 ## Problem Definition